programminghistorian/jekyll/editor-guidelines.md

 ### Safe Spaces

 The *Programming Historian* is committed to providing a safe space for the exchange of ideas, where everyone can share without fear of harassment or abuse.
 The editor plays a fundamental role in ensuring that space endures.
 Your job includes enforcing our anti-harassment policy at all times.
 If you need help please ask one of the other editors.
-You can read more about our [commitment to safe spaces](http://programminghistorian.org/posts/PH-commitment-to-diversity) on the project blog:
+You can read more about our [commitment to safe spaces](http://programminghistorian.org/posts/PH-commitment-to-diversity) on the project blog.

 ### Anti-Harassment Policy